IncDSI: Incrementally Updatable Document Retrieval: Acknowledgements

 \section{Acknowledgements}

-This research is supported by a gift from the Simons Foundation, and grants from DARPA AIE program, Geometries of Learning (HR00112290078), the National Science Foundation NSF (IIS-2107161, III1526012, IIS-1149882, and IIS-1724282), and the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR1719875).
+This research is supported by a gift from the Simons Foundation, and grants from DARPA AIE program, Geometries of Learning (HR00112290078), the National Science Foundation NSF (IIS-2107161, and IIS-1724282, HDR-2118310, OAC-2118310), and the Cornell Center for Materials Research with funding from the NSF MRSEC program (DMR1719875).
 We thank Oliver Richardson, Katie Luo and all the reviewers for their feedback.